URI IPv6 address can't be used to open socket

 I first created an URI, passed it to Net::HTTP.get, and it blew with the following message:

 SocketError: Failed to open TCP connection to [::1]:9292 (getaddrinfo: nodename nor servname provided, or not known)

 It seems to me that the URI and the Socket classes don't play well with its expected representation of an IPv6 address:

 URI::HTTP.build(host: "[::1]").host #=> "[::1]" URI::HTTP.build(host: "::1").host #=> ”[::1]” TCPSocket.new("::1", 9292) #=> #<TCPSocket fd:15> TCPSocket.new("[::1]", 9292) #=> #<TCPSocket fd:15>

-Updated by chucke (Tiago Cardoso) almost 2 years ago
+Updated by chucke (Tiago Cardoso) about 2 years ago

 And more inconsistencies when trying to patch Net::HTTP's usage: